 Students are billed based on dates outlined in the academic catalog in advance of delivery of the related academic or auxiliary services.
 Payments for student charges and other auxiliary charges are generally due by the start of the academic period, net of any expectations for third party financial aid.
-Payments made on behalf of students by the U.S. Department of Education or other third parties may be subject to specific requirements within those programs as to when those funds can be availed.
-Certain third-party funding can be availed prior to the commencement of the academic period, while other amounts are paid at specified intervals based on rules promulgated by the U.S. Department of Education and other agencies.
+Payments made on behalf of students by the ED or other third parties may be subject to specific requirements within those programs as to when those funds can be availed.
+Certain third-party funding can be availed prior to the commencement of the academic period, while other amounts are paid at specified intervals based on rules promulgated by the ED and other agencies.
 As such, cash flows on accounts receivable balances and the measurement of deferred revenues do not directly depend on meeting specified performance obligations of the College.

-Accounts receivable are carried at net realizable value.
-Management estimates the allowance for doubtful accounts by identifying troubled accounts and by using historical experience applied to an aging of accounts.
-Accounts receivable are written off when deemed uncollectible.
+The College estimates expected credit losses over the life of its financial assets and certain off-balance sheet exposures as of the reporting date based on relevant information about past events, current conditions, and reasonable and supportable forecasts.
+The College records the estimate of expected credit losses as an allowance for credit losses which is immaterial.
+An account is considered uncollectible when all efforts to collect the account have been exhausted.
 Recoveries of accounts receivable previously written off are recorded as revenue when received.
 Accounts receivable are considered past due if any portion of the receivable balance is outstanding for more than 90 days or the student no longer attends the institution.
 Student accounts are not collateralized.